Nick Madrigal Player Props: Cubs vs. Athletics

 - The Athletics pitching staff ranks 29th in the league with a collective 7.1 strikeouts per nine innings.

-- The Athletics' 7.74 team ERA ranks last among all MLB pitching staffs.
+- The Athletics' 7.47 team ERA ranks last among all league pitching staffs.

-- The Athletics allow the most home runs in baseball (33 total, 1.9 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (33 total, 1.8 per game).

-- Waldichuk makes the start for the Athletics, his fourth of the season.
-He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.

-- The left-hander's most recent appearance came on Wednesday against the Baltimore Orioles, when he tossed 6 1/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.